SCOPE OF THIS CHAPTER

 The prospective adopters must notify the Local Authority via the Child Permanence Team who will then liaise with the Yorkshire Adoption Agency (to ensure a worker is allocated for both the child/ren and prospective adopters) within 14 days of arriving in the UK with the child of their intention to apply for an Adoption Order (or their intention not to provide a home to the child).
 This notice should be acknowledged by the Child Permanence Team and Yorkshire Adoption Agency.

 An adoption application cannot be made until the child has lived with the prospective adopters for 6 months or more.
 Where the prospective adopters have not complied with all the necessary regulations, the child must have lived with them for at least 12 months.

 On receipt of the notification, the Adoption Agency (Child Permanence Team and Yorkshire Adoption Agency) will arrange for a social worker to monitor the child's welfare by regular visits to the family home.
-The allocated worker must fulfil the qualifications and experience criteria set out in Section 7, Reports to Adoption Panel of the Adoption Panel Procedure.
+The allocated worker must fulfil the qualifications and experience criteria set out in Adoption Panel (please refer to Adoption East Midlands).

 An Adoption Case Record must also be set up for the child.
 Any information received from the relevant authority in the child's state of origin, the agency that approved the prospective adopters (if not the local authority), the prospective adopters, the Entry Clearance Officer and the Department for Education should be placed on the case record.

 The allocated worker must send notification of the child's arrival in the UK to the prospective adopter's GP (including a written and up to date health report on the child), the Clinical Commissioning Group and (where the child is of school age) the education service for the area where the prospective adopter lives.